fengxia41103/myblog/content/workspace/odoo/loading.md

 # Server selection

 The meat of this loading is to boot up a HTTP server.
-ODOO offers 3 types of servers:
+ODOO offers three types of servers:

-1. ThreadedServer
+1. `ThreadedServer`
-2. PreforkServer
+2. `PreforkServer`
-3. GeventServer
+3. `GeventServer`

 But which one to use?
-If configuration option `config['workers']` is non zero, it will pick the `PreforkServer`; otherwise, it takes default ThreadedServer.
+If configuration option `config['workers']` is non zero, it will pick the `PreforkServer`; otherwise, it takes default `ThreadedServer`.

 <pre class="brush:python;">
 if openerp.evented:
     server = GeventServer(openerp.service.wsgi_server.application)
 elif config['workers']:
     server = PreforkServer(openerp.service.wsgi_server.application)
 else:
     server = ThreadedServer(openerp.service.wsgi_server.application)
 </pre>

 `ThreadedServer` runs in a single thread, where `PreforServer` uses `select` to handle _multiprocessing_.
 This choice apparently makes the prefork server more appealing for production site.
 ODOO's own manual on _deployment_ also confirms this:

 >Odoo includes built-in HTTP servers, using either multithreading or
 >multiprocessing.
 For production use, it is recommended to use the